 If your HDRI image is 5k or larger in 16:9 aspect ratio i.e. 2.5 * (1920×1080 pixels) = 4800×2700 pixels the skydome appears no longer blurred.

-A good practise is to use a 5k+ reference HDRI for reflections and a <1k environment HDRI for backdrop.
+A good practise is to use high resolution 5k+ `ref`HDRI for materials reflections and a <1k ‘env’ HDRI for environment backdrop.

 You can construct a full scene in Blender and generate the hi-res (and lo-res) 360 degrees panoramic image artificially.
 360 degrees panoramic images are also called spherical images or equirectangular projection mapped images.